yurigushiken/google-shared-drive-exporter/README.md

 - **Permissions:** Ensure you have the correct permissions for all files in the Shared Drive.
 - **Google API Quota:** If you hit Google API quota limits, wait for the quota to reset (usually 24 hours).

-_Note: This script has been tested on Windows 11._
+_Note: This script has been tested on Windows 11 and an iMac._